 - Few more freelancing websites may have been launched.

 - College students can make money doing programming.

 - Photographers can upload photos and get paid.

-So it is important to understand what one should be doing in the first year of freelancing.
+So it is essential to understand what one should be doing in the first year of freelancing.

 1. Learn Ways to Find Clients

-The first year of freelancing is possibly the best and the only time when you can allocate time and resources to experiment extra ways to find clients.
+The first year of freelancing is possibly the best and the only time when you can allocate time and resources to experiment with additional ways to find clients.

 The more ways you know to find clients, the better.